lwhite1/arrow-table/README.md

 ### Write operations using cursors

-A MutableTables can be modified through its MutableCursor.
+A MutableTable can be modified through its MutableCursor.
 You can:

 - append records
 - update values in any row